President Foytek called the 2024 Annual Meeting to

 Karen Baumgartner reported on the activities of the

-Price County Genealogical Society and the Spirit
+Price County Genealogical Society and noted that they

 Adjournment:

-President Foytek adjourned the meeting at 9:24 p.m.
+President Foytek adjourned the meeting at

 Minutes respectfully submitted by: